 The internal analysis was carried out as part of the preparation of the current remuneration system in the form of a vertical comparison of the remuneration and employment conditions of employees.
 The remuneration levels of the members of the Management Board were set in relation to the remuneration levels of the senior management and the workforce as a whole.
-These two employee groups were defined by the Supervisory Board.
+The distinction between these two groups of employees was made by the Supervisory Board.
 The senior management includes the managing directors of the subsidiaries and the workforce as a whole is made up of the full-time employees of the Instone Group in Germany (including senior management).
-The results of the vertical comparison were taken into account in determining the remuneration system and future adjustments to the remuneration level of the Management Board - including its development over time.
+The results of the vertical comparison were taken into account in determining the remuneration system and are taken into account for future adjustments to the remuneration level of the Management Board - including its development over time.